Frequently Asked Questions - Performance

 What are performance goals?

-Performance goals provide a roadmap for the employee on what is expected of them and what they can do to help the organization achieve its unit priorities.
+Performance goals provide a roadmap for the employees on what is expected of them and what they can do to help the organization achieve its unit priorities.
 Aligning employee performance goals with UC Berkeley's and unit strategic goals is the foundation of Achieve Together.
-Managers collaborative with their direct reports to define performance goals.
+Managers collaborate with their direct reports to define performance goals.
 In today’s rapidly changing and complex work environment, performance goals must be agile and adaptable.
-Goals can be set for any length of time (ex: 1mo, 4mos, 1yr, 2yrs) and should be revisited regularly as part of ongoing 1on1 meetings.
-During check-in conversations every four months, goals will be updated as needed.

 • 1 professional development goal

-For more information about goal setting, visit the Goals page and/or sign up for an in-person or online training.
+For more information about goal setting, visit the Goals page and/or sign up for an in-person or online training

 How are my goals developed?

 Managers/supervisors will collaborate with direct reports on the necessary goals for each check-in period.
 Conversations about refining goals can occur at any time.
-Progress against goals and documentation will be discussed and documented during the check-in conversation process every four months.
+Progress against goals will be discussed and documented during the check-in conversation process every four months.

 Since we do multiple check-ins throughout the year, does that mean goals should be accomplished within a single check-in period?

-Should performance goals be every day duties and tasks, long-term special projects, or stretch goals that go above and beyond normal daily routines?
+Should performance goals be everyday duties and tasks, long-term special projects, or stretch goals that go above and beyond normal daily routines?

 What is performance-based merit pay?